 - Sage helps maintain healthy blood sugar levels and also preserves memory and cognitive function.

-- Artemisia, also known as wormwood, is one of nature’s most potent antiparasitic herbs.
+- Artemisia, also known as wormwood, is reportedly one of nature’s most potent antiparasitic herbs.
 While it’s nearly impossible to find as an herb in the US, you can get it on Amazon.

 - Dandelion is well known for its liver-cleansing benefits.
 It also builds bone strength, stimulates insulin production and helps flush the kidneys All parts of the plant are edible and medicinal.